How to Encrypt Java Class Files (.dex) in Android Apps

 4. In addition, any attempt to force this information out of the application using run-time methods will be thwarted by Appdome’s Anti-Debugging and other features in ONEShield.

-Encrypting Dex Files on Android apps by Using Appdome
+How to Implement Encrypt Dex Files in Android Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Android Apps that Encrypt Dex Files without an SDK or gateway: